 A Timekeeper of the Past

-Every artifact unearthed is a breadcrumb on the trail of our past.
-Yet, these fragments lose part of their story without a context or timeline.
-Here’s where the Karanovo System (Karanovo Chronological System) enters the scene.
-Born from the layered soil of the Bulgarian site of Karanovo, it provides a much-needed time framework for Southeast Europe’s Neolithic and Early Bronze Age periods.
+Every artifact we unearth offers a glimpse into our past.
+But without context, these fragments lose their meaning.
+The Karanovo System helps fill this gap.
+Developed from the rich layers of the Bulgarian site of Karanovo, this system provides a crucial timeline for Southeast Europe’s Neolithic and Early Bronze Age periods.

 The Birth of the Karanovo System